codio-templates/onboarding/.guides/content/Adding-an-Assignment-1e61.md

  We are now ready to assign some content to the course.

-## An Assessment
+## An Assignment
-In Codio, a teaching assessment is a project that has been assigned to a course.
-The scope of an assessment is entirely up to you but it could be a project assignment that a course works on.
+In Codio, a teaching assignment is a project that has been assigned to a course.
+The scope of an assignment is entirely up to you but it could be a project assignment that a course works on.
 It could also be some tutorial content built using Guides.
 We generally recommend that it relates reasonably closely to a lesson or two.
 But if you prefer and it suits your structure better then you can assign as much or as little content to a Unit as you like.

- There are two ways you can assign an assessment to a course.
+ There are two ways you can add an assignment to a course.

 ### Assign a project
 The simplest and quickest thing you can do is to assign one of your projects to a course.
-Once assigned, we refer to it as an assessment but the assessment's source is simply a project.
+Once assigned, we refer to it as an assignment but the assignment's source is simply a project.

-- With the course selected, click on the Assessment tab at the top of the page.
+- With the course selected, click on the Assignments tab at the top of the page.
 The list will be empty at this point.
 - Now click the **+** button in the top left.
 - Select **Empty Module** and create a new module.
 - When created click **Add Assignment** and then select **Project Based**